polterguy/phosphorusfive-dox/chapter-19.md

 Then at line 239, it creates a little _"trickery"_, to warn the user if he tries to send am unencrypted email.
 It basically works, by checking a ViewState value for its existance, and if it doesn't exist, it will check if all recipients have public keys, and if not, warn the user, and return early, aborting the rest of the execution of our file.
 It warns the user using a modal confirmation window at line 266 in the file.

 When it has warned the user, it will insert the above mentioned ViewState value if the user clicks _"OK"_, and *"recursively"* invoke itself.
-Now with the above mentioned ViewState value set, which means it will not warn the user again, and simply force a send operation, even if the email will be sent unencrypted.
+Now with the above mentioned ViewState value set, which means it will not warn the user again, and simply *"force"* a send operation, even if the email will have to be sent without encryption.

 At line 302, it cleans up this ViewState value, entirely removing it again, to make sure consecutive invocations of this file, tries to warn the user again.